1902-feb18-net/Andy-code/Andy-Notes/panelPractice.md

 3. Assert: we do some form of checks to assert if the results of the act is true or false

 We can use a [Fact] or [Theory] attribute where fact takes no method arguments.
 Theory expects one or more DataAttribute instances to provide values for the method arguments.

+### Serialization
+Serialization is the process of converting an obj into a form that can be readily transported.
+We can serialize an object and transport over internet using HTTP between a client and server.
+Deserialization converts it back into an object to be read from the stream.
+One method of serializing is XML serialization to generate an XML stream that conforms to a XML Schema document.
+We can serialize an instance of a DataSet.
+DataSet repreent an in-memory cache of data.
+For XML we would use an XmlSerializer

+to use Json serializer we would need to import Newtonsoft nuget package and call the SerializeObject method.
+We pass to it the object we want to serialize and the second argument how to format the json string output.

 ---